belibug/SecretBackup/README.md

 This PowerShell module offers essential functionality for backing up (exporting as JSON) and restoring the PowerShell Secret Store.
 Designed to complement the [SecretManagement][SecretManagementGithub] module, it supports any compatible store extension.

-Provides Cross-platform backup and restore (e.g., Windows to Mac).
-Transfer backups between different store backends (e.g., KeePass to AzureVault).
+- Provides Cross-platform capability to  backup and restore (e.g., Windows to Mac) Secrets.
+- Migrate secrets from one store backend to different one. (e.g., KeePass to AzureVault Migration).

 > [!IMPORTANT]
 > Currently it supports secret saved as string, securestring and PSCredential only

 ## Features

-Since Microsoft Secrets Module doesnt support any kind of backup/restore/migration capabillie

 - Export PowerShell Secret Store as plain JSON
 - Restore PowerShell Secret Store from JSON

-> Other than backup solution, this module can be used to migrate from one SecretStore backend to another.
-Like keeppass to Azure vault

 ## Installation